adinhodovic/django-mixin/README.md

 # Prometheus Monitoring Mixin for Django

-A set of Grafana dashboards and Prometheus alerts for Django.
-[Blog post](https://hodovi.cc/blog/django-monitoring-with-prometheus-and-grafana/) covering Django monitoring with Prometheus and Grafana.
+A set of Grafana dashboards and Prometheus alerts for Django using the metrics from [Django Prometheus](https://github.com/korfuri/django-prometheus).

 ## Dashboards